ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 ## 2.3 Transacting Counterparties

-A transaction counterparty, or simply counterparty, that requests one or more State Objects from another counterparty is the Requester concerning the State Object.
+A transacting counterparty, or simply counterparty, that requests one or more State Objects from another counterparty is the Requester concerning the State Object.
 The Requester can also be the final recipient of one or more State Objects.

 A counterparty that provides one or more State Object to another counterparty is the Provider concerning the provided State Objects.
 The Provider is accountable to the Requester for all the State Objects it provides to the Requester.

-A Requester may request State Objects from multiple Providers and in the context of a supply chain of State Objects, a Provider of one State Object may also play the role of a Requester of other State Objects.
+A Requester may request State Objects from multiple Providers, and in the context of a supply chain of State Objects, a Provider of one State Object may also play the role of a Requester of other State Objects.

 ## 2.4 Commercially and Legally Binding Documents

-If Transacting Counterparties, also being referred to as Requester(s) and Provider(s) (“the parties”) in this document, intend to establish a business and operational environment for commercial transactions, they will sign one or more agreements that commercially and legally bind the parties, also known as Commercial Agreements.
+If transacting counterparties, also being referred to as Requester(s) and Provider(s) (“the parties”) in this document, intend to establish a business and operational environment for commercial transactions, they will sign one or more agreements that commercially and legally bind the parties, also known as Commercial Agreements.
 The aforementioned is only to be understood within the context of this document.

 Such legal, commercial documents may be presented as a combination of one or more of the following:
 * Master Services Agreement,